Careers in Aquatic Life Sciences

 My plan was to set up an aquaculture farm in Brittany, which I did in 2000 with AquaStream in Lorient.

-During those two years of training, I truly gained a wealth of knowledge that has served me well throughout my 45-year career in aquaculture production.
+During those two years of training, I truly gained a wide range of knowledge that has served me well throughout my 45-year career in aquaculture production.

 Contact